filecoin-project/specs/state-machine.md

 	// BlockHeight returns the height of the block this message was added to the chain in BlockHeight() *types.BlockHeight

-	// CreateNewActor is used to create a new actor from the given code and constructor
+	// CreateNewActor is used to create a new actor from the given code and constructor.
-    // parameters (TODO: address should probably not be a parameter) CreateNewActor(addr address.Address, code cid.Cid, initalizationParams interface{}) error }
+	CreateNewActor(id BigInt, code cid.Cid, initalizationParams []Param) error }
 ```